Photo by Tyler Lamb / Sports Editor

 Outside of the run, MT had severe issues with the Bulldogs offense.
 In the first half, they couldn’t get Butler to miss a shot from three and the Bulldogs made six of their nine three-point attempts.

-In the second half, Butler dominated the pain and Andrew Chrasbascz led the charge for the Bulldogs.
+In the second half, Butler dominated the paint and Andrew Chrasbascz led the charge for the Bulldogs.
 The big man finished with 15 points on 6-12 shooting for a team that shot 51 percent from the floor for the whole game.
 Butler ended the game making eight of their 15 attempts from long-range.

 While the bread and butter of the Blue Raiders this year has been their 1-3-1 zone, Butler found their way through it today and penetrated it for easy layups when the Blue Raiders simply couldn’t afford it.